This post may contain affiliate links. Please read our disclosure policy.

-slice of wacky cake sitting on a white round plate
+Slice of chocolate wacky cake sitting on a white round plate.

 I know what you’re thinking.
 “This cake doesn’t look very wacky!”